 An introduction, a body, and a conclusion comprise the format of a nursing book review.

-- Analyse the cover and title of the book.
+- Analyze the cover and title of the book.

-- Subtitles should be included at this point.
+- You should include subtitles at this point.

 - Please provide the author’s name.